EliasKotlyar/Xiaomi-Dafang-Hacks/hacks/install_cfw.md

 ## Installation of the microSD bootloader

-1. Download the CFW-Binary for your [CFW-Binary]
+1. Download the CFW-Binary for your Camera

     Name | SHA3-256
     --- | ---